WHAT TO DO IN DURBAN - DURBAN DAY TOURS

 Durban is “South Africa’s Playground”.
+It is one of the best family holiday destinations in South Africa.
 It’s the surfing capital of South Africa and a favourite holiday destination for city-slickers who flock to Durban in the school holidays.
 A trip to the vibey city is all about the outdoors; from fun days on stunning beaches to long hikes in the mountains and slow meanders through the countryside.
 Durban is the jewel of Kwa-Zulu Natal and a part of South Africa that is often left off the itinerary of overseas tourists.
 It’s a city that never sleeps and there is an adventure around every corner.

 The people of Durban are an eclectic mix of Europeans, Africans and Indians; all imparting a strong influence on the cultural tapestry of the vibrant city.
 From shaggy-haired surfers in board shorts and elegantly attired Indian women in dazzling saris to fresh-faced English scholars in private school blazers to the energetic Zulu dancers who pound the dusty floors of their tribal villages to the resounding beat of traditional drums.

 Join Moafrika Tours on a journey through the magnificent province of Kwa-Zulu Natal and the fascinating city of Durban; a dynamic collection of cultures and races that beats to the rhythm of its own drum.
 We’ve come up with our list of favourite places to see and things to do in Durban; but we’ve just scratched the surface of this incredible tourist destination in South Africa.
 Add Durban to your list of places to visit in South Africa and discover why CNN called it the “coolest city in South Africa”.